-The Students’ Bill of Academic Rights and Responsibilities was created to ensure that students will be able to get an education of substance and equality.
-To eliminate any problems which could hinder a student in his/her pursuit of academic excellence, the students, feel that certain rights and responsibilities must be assumed.
-Copies of this document are available in the Student Government Association office.

-The Students’ Bill of Academic Rights and Responsibilities is a living, breathing document, meant to grow to encompass all reasonable circumstances that may arise.
-Many of the rights listed within this document are already contained in the policies of the University either in letter or intent; however, students want to be guaranteed these rights in a clear and concise form.
-The responsibilities are those which students undertake when they join the Northeastern University community.

-To develop a learning community, the faculty, administration, and students must all respect and abide by these Articles.
-Only through such respect shall this University achieve the level of excellence that we seek.

-These rights are addressed to, and for the sole purpose of the University, and as such, are a charge of Northeastern.
-They are an internal directive, not to be used for external litigation.

-The Student Bill of Rights embodies and reaffirms the joint commitment of Northeastern University, its faculty and students to an environment of academic excellence.
-Central to this commitment is the understanding that students have the right to quality instruction and the responsibility to make the most of the educational opportunities afforded them.
+This bill was drafted by the Student Senate, the Vice President for Student Affairs, and members of the Faculty Senate.
+It was passed in the spring of 1992.
+It was then updated by the Student Body President, Vice President for Academic Affairs, and passed by the student Senate in the Fall of 2017 and Faculty Senate in the Spring of 2018 for adoption in the Undergraduate Student Handbook for the 2018-2019 Academic year.

 Student Bill of Academic Rights and Responsibilities

-We the students of Northeastern University, believe that a quality education is the paramount goal of all students.
-In order to fulfill this goal the University must recognize certain rights ”.2which are set down in this document.
+We, the students of Northeastern University, believe that a quality education is the paramount goal of all students.
+In order to fulfill this goal, the university recognizes certain rights and responsibilities, which follow below.
+Northeastern University students recognize and accept that redress of complaints arising from these rights is limited to the procedures specified in “Student Academic Appeals Procedures”.2

-Course Related Rights
+Course-Related Rights

 Article 1 Students have the right to instructors who attend classes on time.

-Article 2 Students have the right to view work they submit to satisfy course requirements after it is graded.
+Article 2 Students have the right to receive grades and feedback in a timely manner, particularly in the case of sequentially related assignments.
+At least one summative assessment should be given and returned a week prior to the end of the withdrawal period.
+Students also have the right to view work they submit to satisfy course requirements after it is graded and receive their instructor’s rationale for grades received on said work.

 Article 3 Students have the right to adequate access to instructors.
+This includes instructors replying to communications from students in a timely manner, suggested to be within two business days, with the exception of during university recesses, as well as maintaining consistent office hours for in-person courses, occurring at the same time at least once a week.
+Instructors may change office hours by notifying students in a timely manner, suggested to be within two business days, baring extenuating circumstances.

 Article 4 Students have the right to receive a course outline, which includes a fair and explicit grading policy, at the beginning of each course.
+Changes to the course outline that result in a deadline, assignment, major exam, or similar course event being introduced to or moved earlier in the schedule shall be communicated to students in a timely manner, suggested to be at least 10 business days prior to the new deadline.

 Article 5 Students have the right to instructors who communicate the material pertaining to the course effectively in the English language except in the case of foreign language instruction.

-Article 6 Students have the right to participate in and have access to SGA teacher/course evaluations.
+Article 6 Students have the right to participate in and have access to Student Government Association teacher/course evaluations.

+Article 7 Students have the right to have a list of all course materials that must be purchased.
+Possible substitutions for said course materials, (i.e. acceptable previous editions of textbooks, digital versions, library owned resources, etc.) should be made available to students at least a week prior to the start of the academic term.

+Article 8 Students have the right to alternative grading arrangements if they are unable to attend a graded activity that takes place outside the scheduled class time.

 Rights to University Academic Services

-Article 7 Students have the right to adequate access to effective academic services, as described in the Student Handbook and other University publications, provided by the University.
+Article 9 Students have the right to adequate access to effective academic services, including academic and co-op advising, as described in the student handbook and other University publications, provided by the University.

-Article 8 Students have the right3 to an environment conducive to learningrefer tont conducive to learningring Febent 4 .
+Article 10 Students have the right3 to an environment conducive to learningrefer tont conducive to learningring Febent and to faculty who respect students’ academic freedom4 in the classroom.
+When exercising academic freedom, students are expected to comply with all applicable university ethics, anti-harassment, and nondiscrimination policies.